 How we invalidated a patent related to Drones?

 Drones fascinate me.
-They are wonderful tools of entertainment and transportation and has so much potential, which if fully explored can change the way mankind transports.
+They are wonderful tools of entertainment and transportation and has so much potential, which, if fully explored can change the way mankind transports.
 Technology companies around the globe, are researching the solutions for the problems of the domain and it would only be a matter of time before drones are everywhere.
 TBH, I’m waiting for the day a drone drops “A song of Ice and Fire” book series at my doorstep.

-Soldiers on a mission and a quick deadline, we started a preliminary search for the design of drone blades and their locking mechanism with driveshafts.
+We started a preliminary search for the design of drone blades and their locking mechanism with driveshafts.
 After a few hours of search, we found an important clue.
 A researcher named, “Abe Karem” known by the moniker of “drone father” was mainly involved in the research regarding UAV near the cut-off date.
 So we tried to track down the publications of this author in hopes to find relevant prior art.
 Unfortunately, this approach was in vain.

 Never the ones to be deterred, as next step, we checked some system prior art and patents of some potential companies working in the field like Dromida, DJI Technology, American Institute of Aeronautics and Astronautics and Federal Aviation Administration.
 As a first impression in this search, we felt that checking these system prior art may lead us to the required output.
 But those products were not clear about the locking mechanism used either.